FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/01Introduction.md

 ## General

-SBE targets high performance trading systems.
+SBE was designed to meet the needs of high performance trading systems, but it may also be applicable to other applications with similar performance characteristics.
 It is optimized for low latency of encoding and decoding while keeping bandwidth utilization reasonably small.
 For compatibility, it is intended to represent all FIX semantics.

 This encoding specification describes the wire protocol for messages.